MODERN SLAVERY STATEMENT

 7. ONGOING COMMITMENT TO COMBATING MODERN SLAVERY

-In the coming year we will seek to measure how effective we have been to ensure that modern slavery is not taking place in any part of our business of supply chains: We will also provide training to employees so that they can identify and understand what modern slavery is, how to report concerns and so that they can support and facilitate our ongoing commitment to combating modern slavery.
+In the coming year we will use the following key performance indicators (KPIs) to measure how effective we have been to ensure that modern slavery is not taking place in any part of our business or supply chains.
+We will provide training to employees to ensure that they are familiar with our ongoing commitment to combating modern slavery.

 Paul Philpott, President and CEO.